lchski/lucascherkewski.com/_newsletters/2022-07-03-252-broken-social-contract.md

 ---

 You’d think that having an authoritative version of your written constitution would be important for a country.
 [As James Bowden points out, Canada’s written constitution (in this case, defined as the consolidated _British North America_ / _Constitution_ _Acts_) more or less lacks an authoritative version.](https://parliamentum.org/2022/06/29/who-decides-what-the-constitution-is-and-says-quebec-modifies-the-text-of-the-constitution-act-1867/) (Until the courts have to rule on a particular section, that is.
 Constitutions, funny things they are.)

 For what it’s worth, [Canada also lacks an official (as in, legally enacted) French version of most constitutional acts](https://sencanada.ca/en/sencaplus/opinion/the-irony-of-recognizing-quebecs-french-character-in-a-constitution-that-s-only-legal-in-english-senator-dalphond/).
+(Which also leaves me wondering: how does the Supreme Court issue bilingual rulings on constitutional laws with only one officially enacted translation?)

 ---